 Smart Electrolysis Pathways for Hydrogen Production.
 An entity can generate incremental credits, in addition to credits generated under a pathway for electrolytic hydrogen produced using average grid electricity, for hydrogen using smart electrolysis pursuant to section 95488.5 and the incremental credit calculation in section 95486.1(c)(2)(B).

+Calculation of Deficit Obligation for Verified CI Exceedance.
+Beginning with the 2025 fuel transactions reporting year, a fuel pathway holder for a non-provisional fuel pathway generates a deficit obligation following a verified CI exceedance.
+A verified CI exceedance occurs if the verified operational CI of a fuel pathway for a given compliance period, pursuant to section 95488.10, exceeds the certified CI used for reporting that fuel pathway, and is calculated as specified below.

+The quantity of deficits generated by CI exceedance is calculated as four times the difference between the verified operational fuel pathway CI and the reported CI, multiplied by the quantity of fuel reported using that fuel pathway during the applicable year.
+Deficits will be calculated using the following equation:

+DeficitsMT=CIoperational-CIreported×E×C×4

+where:

+DeficitsMT is the number of calculated deficits from CI exceedance;

+CIoperational is the verified operational fuel pathway CI for a given compliance period;

+CIreported is the certified CI in LRT-CBTS under which the fuel was reported;

+E is the reported fuel under a given certified fuel pathway in Megajoules;

+C is a factor used to convert credits/deficits to unit of metric tons from gCO2e and has the value of:

+C=1×10-6 MTgCO2e

+Any pathway holder generating deficits following a verified CI exceedance must satisfy the compliance demonstration requirements of section 95485 of this subarticle.

+A pathway holder that meets the exemption criteria specified in subsection 95488.10(a)(7)(C) will not generate deficits under this subsection.

 NOTE: Authority cited: Sections 38510, 38560, 38560.5, 38571, 38580, 39600, 39601 and 43018, Health and Safety Code; 42 U.S.C. section 7545; and Western Oil and Gas Ass'n v.
 Orange County Air Pollution Control District, 14 Cal.3d 411, 121 Cal.Rptr.
 249 (1975).
 Reference: Sections 38501, 38510, 39515, 39516, 38571, 38580, 39000, 39001, 39002, 39003, 39515, 39516 and 43000, Health and Safety Code; Section 25000.5, Public Resources Code; and Western Oil and Gas Ass'n v.
 Orange County Air Pollution Control District, 14 Cal.3d 411, 121 Cal.Rptr.
 249 (1975).

 95486.2.
 Generating and Calculating Credits for ZEV Fueling Infrastructure Pathways.